francocurotto/YDDM-re-old/NOTES.md

 looking kinda like a game.
 Actually, now that I think about it maybe is a good idea if the monsters can actually fight
 ::thinking face::

+# 2021-01-06
+I thought it a lot and I think it is a good idea to implement actual summon (monsters and items) before the dungeon board.
+I decided to do some renaming because summon make more sense as the acutal piece that is in the game rather that the information that is in the ddm dice.
+For that information, I decided to rename the class Card, as the card with all the information that will be summoned.
+Since this is a little bit scary, I created a new branch.